About

 Origins

-The project began through collaboration between Steve Meyfroidt and violinist and performer Ioana Petcu-Colan.
+The project then developed through collaboration between Steve Meyfroidt and violinist and performer Ioana Petcu-Colan.
 Early sessions were structured as experiments: trying different musical approaches, watching how they changed the drawing, and then letting the constraints of the system feed back into performance choices.

 The drawings are best understood as traces of exchange over time — not representations of sound, but records of interaction.